Is Augusta University AAALAC accredited? What is the effective date?

 What is DLAS' After Hours Care Plan?

-"The DLAS weekend staff (one supervisor and seven animal care technicians) manages
+"The DLAS weekend staff (one supervisor and two animal care technicians) manages the

-the husbandry needs of the animal facility.
-If a holiday is during a weekday, the
+husbandry needs of the animal facility.
+If a holiday is during a weekday, the husbandry

-husbandry staff is on a rotation to cover the holidays.
-The 2.5 veterinarians, including
+staff is on a rotation to cover the holidays.
+The three veterinarians, including the

 emergencies.
 The Assistant Director and specific animal facility supervisor is on